sakinkirti/wikipedia-graph/README.md

-# medical-graph-database
+# wikipedia-graph
-a program that mines data from PubMed and stores it as cause and effect relationships as a DAG
+a program that scrapes wikipedia to generate a graph based on input